gingerbeardman/chrome-application-shortcuts/README.md

 # chrome-application-shortcuts

-Chrome Application Shortcuts for Mac OS X.
+##Chrome Application Shortcuts for Mac OS X.

 Chrome should be installed to /Applications for these to work correctly.

-Currently included:

-* Trello
+**NeoGAF**
+Comes preconfigured with the NeoGAF Mobile on Desktop extension, keyword highlighter and AdBlock.
+Believe.

+**Trello**
+No frills wrapper for Trello.com, the online collaboration tool that organizes your projects into boards.

 ## Licence
 CC BY 3.0